Meenachil: Geography

 The Meenachil River, also known as Kavanar, Gauna, Valanjar originates at vagamon in the Western Ghats of Kerala, flows westward through Erattupetta, Palai, Kidangoor, Ettumanoor and Kottayam.
 Its length is about 87 kilometers.
 Near Kottayam it splits into a number of distributaries before emptying into the Vembanad Lake.
 Kumarakom, the bird sanctuary and tourist resort is on one such branch.

 History

-The current Meenachil taluk was a principality under the local chieftains, the Meenachil Karthas (also known as Njavakkat Karthas) before Marthanda Varma annexed it to Travancore in 1754.
+The current Meenachil taluk was a principality under the rulers of the royal family often referred to as the Meenachil Karthas (also known as Njavakkat Karthas) before Marthanda Varma annexed it to Travancore in 1754.
 The name of the place comes from Goddess Meenakshi, the deity of the Karthas.
 Veera Kerala Damodara Simhar was a chieftain belonging to this family.
 The southern bank of the river was the kingdom of Thekkumkoor, the capital of which was Changanassery, and the northern bank, that of Vadakkumkoor, with its capital at Kaduthuruthy.
 The Poonjar royal family also held sway over significant areas of the district towards the east.